 GDP was 3.2 % in 2024 and is trending toward 2.1 % in 2025 (BBVA Research).
 Unemployment fell to 10.6 % - the lowest figure since 2008 (although it’s worth noting that Spain’s unemployment rate is still the highest in western Europe), while wages grew 3.9 %, outpacing inflation (2.8 %).
 Cheaper energy and a eurozone rate‑cut cycle have left mortgage rates flatter than a tortilla de patatas.

-"Spain's economic resilience continues to delight investors," observes Louise, co-founder of Kyero.
-"The country's ability to maintain robust GDP growth while dealing with global uncertainties, speaks volumes about its fundamental strength as a thriving property market."
+"Spain's economic resilience continues to delight property investors," observes Martin Dell, co-founder of Kyero.
+"The country's ability to maintain robust GDP growth at a time of global uncertainty, speaks volumes about its fundamental strength as a thriving property market."

 Estepona: Foreign property hunters' favourite: where traditional Spain meets luxe Costa del Sol living.

 If cost‑of‑living fears linger, the continuing tourism boom more than makes up for it.
 Spain welcomed a whopping 85 million international arrivals in 2024.
-More visitors normally equals more rental demand – a point we’ll return to later in this report.
+More visitors normally equals more rental demand, which will be music to the ears of anyone looking to rent out their property for income.

-Politically, Prime Minister Pedro Sánchez’s minority coalition is wobbling after a fresh wave of probes and high-profile resignations, fuelling calls for an early election.
-Analysts now put the odds of a 2025 snap poll at roughly 40 %, yet all major parties pledge continuity on euro-zone alignment, property rights and openness to foreign capital.
-The main practical risk for foreign buyers is procedural: planning permits and visa approvals often slow during campaigns, so allow extra lead time.
-Headline inflation is expected to drift toward 2 % by Q4 as energy prices retreat, reinforcing the rate-cut narrative.
+Politically, Prime Minister Sánchez’s minority coalition is wobbling after a fresh wave of scandal and high-profile resignations, fuelling calls for an early election.
+Analysts now put the odds of a 2025 snap poll at roughly 40%, yet all major parties pledge continuity on euro-zone alignment, property rights and openness to foreign capital.
+The main practical risk for foreign buyers is procedural: planning permits and visa approvals often slow during electoral campaigns, so if it comes to it, make sure you allow extra lead time.

 "The Spanish market is demonstrating remarkable adaptability," comments Alfredo Bloy-Dawson, a property marketing consultant based on the Costa del Sol.
-"With GDP growth holding steady, inflation at a three-year low, and property sales up 9.0%, we're seeing a market that's both mature and dynamic.
+"With GDP growth holding steady, inflation at a three-year low, and property sales up 9.0%, we've got a healthy market on our hands.
 Yes, the cost of living isn't what it was pre-pandemic, but Spain still offers compelling value compared to Northern Europe – and buyers know it."

 Los Alcazares: Mar Menor's rising star attracting foreign buyers with its pristine beaches and sensible prices